King098/Unity-UGUI-Plugin/README.md

 Including event system,event scale animation,event sound play,colorful text,polygon texture button(but it's not very useful)...
 Event System:Mouse Enter,Hover,Exit;Mouse Down,Up;Begin Drag ,Dragging,End Drag;Drop and so on.
-A not perfect text resize by its content tool.
+A not perfect tool that can resize text by its content.
 Some Sample!!!

 Tips: